Couple on a date in a west chester restaurant

 3. Add a Contingency to Your Purchase Agreement

+You may be able to negotiate a home sale contingency clause into your purchase agreement.
 With this clause in place, a seller agrees to let you buy their home, with the stipulation that you will purchase their residence contingent on the sale of your house.
 At the same time, the clause gives the seller the flexibility to accept other offers.

 If another buyer reaches an agreement with a seller on the home you want to buy on contingency, the seller will notify you.
 At this point, you’ll have a certain amount of time (likely 24 to 48 hours) to remove the contingency.
 If you can’t, the seller has the option to terminate their agreement with you and accept the other offer.

+A home sale contingency is a great option if you don’t qualify for a second mortgage or don’t want to get one.
+Also, a contingency helps you seamlessly transition from one home to the next, since you already have a new house to move into after your current one sells.
 On the other hand, you’ll still have to pay for home inspection, bank, and appraisal fees for the home you want to buy — and these expenses won’t be refunded if your deal falls apart.

 The Bottom Line on How to Buy a House Before You Sell Yours

+If you want a new home but still have yours to sell, you have options.
 West Chester real estate agent Mike Ciunci understands the challenges that come with buying before you sell.
 He will explain your options for buying a home before you sell one — and much more.

 Contact Mike Ciunci for help buying or selling a home in the West Chester area.